HunterCartier702/Useful-Scripts/README.md

-# Just some useful scripts that I personally use or to help with Hackthebox boxes.
+# Just some useful scripts that I personally use, or to help with Hackthebox boxes.